In a Nutshell

 Watch out for

-Like most store cards, the Home Depot card comes with a hefty interest rate, currently a variable APR of 17.99% to 26.99%.
+Like most store cards, The Home Depot® Consumer Credit Card comes with a hefty interest rate, currently an APR of 29.99%.
 So be sure to make your monthly minimum payments and pay the full balance before the deferred-interest period expires.
 If your balance isn’t paid in full before the promotional period expires, you’ll be charged interest from the original purchase date.

 How to use it